msu-netlab/MSU_CSCI_566_PAs/README.md

 ## Instructions

 Complete the following assignment in your project group.
-Submit your work on D2L into the “Programming Assignment 2” group submission folder.
+Submit your work on D2L into the “Programming Assignment 3” group submission folder.

 ## Learning Objectives

 In this programming assignment you will:

- - Implement a network communication application based on an existing direct communication package
+ - Implement a network communication application using message queues
- - Benchmark the performance of one of the direct communication technologies discussed in class
+ - Benchmark the performance of one of message queue technologies discussed in class

 ## Overview

-In this project you will start the process of measuring the performance of the different communication technologies currently available for implementation of augmented reality&nbsp;(AR) services.
+In this project you will continue the process of measuring the performance of the different communication technologies currently available for implementation of augmented reality&nbsp;(AR) services.
 The set of technologies we will consider in this assignment is:
-  - raw sockets
-  - UDP
-  - TCP
-  - WebSockets
+  - Amazon SQS
-  - HTTP/1.1
+  - RabbitMQ
-  - HTTP/2 (formerly SPDY)
+  - ZeroMQ
-  - QUIC (soon to be HTTP/3)
-  - MPI
+  - Firebase Cloud Messaging
+  - Google Cloud Messaging (the old version)

 Your task is to set up a basic network communication application using one of the technologies and measure its performance within the framework parameters, factors, and metrics and define your experiment.
-You may also consider basing your implementation on other direct communication technologies, such as the [ISteamNetworkingSockets Interface](https://partner.steamgames.com/doc/api/ISteamNetworkingSockets), but please discuss these with me first.
+Additionally there are a number of message queue technologies our there.
+If you are interested in using a technology not on the list above, please talk with me first.

 ## Assignment